andrew-disario/andrew-disario/README.md

 - <b>[Docker Database](https://github.com/andrew-disario/docker-database)</b>
   - In this project, we set up and run a MySQL database using Docker and MySQL Workbench.
-  - Uses Docker, MySQL Workbench and SQL
+  - Uses Docker, MySQL Workbench, SQL and terminal commands
 - <b>[SQL with Python](https://github.com/andrew-disario/sql-with-python)</b>
   - In this project, we work with database tables using Python, Pandas and SQL.
   - Uses Docker, MySQL Workbench, SQL, Jupyter Notebooks, Python, Pandas and SQLAlchemy